 >>Go to the Course Management System Integration page to learn about the easy three step process for porting our files into your system.

-If you would like to use the entire AMS Ocean Studies course package, which includes the Textbook, Investigations Manual, and access to our Course and Faculty Websites, your college will need to have a completed Course License on file with the AMS Education Program.
+If you would like to use the entire AMS Ocean Studies course package, which includes the Textbook, Investigations Manual, and access to the RealTime Ocean Portal and Faculty Websites, your college will need to have an active Course License on file with the AMS Education Program.
 The Course License fee (from August 15th to August 14th) is $149 per institution, regardless of number of sections or number of students.

 With an AMS Ocean Studies license, your college receives: